-On a side note, I’ve been informed that, from my wife’s heterosexual female perspective, it’s sexy when a man is so measured and secure in his masculinity that he doesn’t need to fly off the handle in unrestrained aggression, homophobia, sabre rattling, chest puffing, or all the other signs of toxic masculinity with which we are so familiar.
-Through her eyes, and I doubt she is alone, that kind of feather preening is pitiable, small, sad.
+On a side note, my female friends inform me that it’s sexy when a man is so measured and secure in his masculinity that he doesn’t need to fly off the handle in unrestrained aggression, homophobia, sabre rattling, chest puffing, or all the other signs of toxic masculinity with which we are so familiar.
+Through their eyes, and I doubt they're alone, that kind of feather preening is pitiable, small, sad.

 Strong men don’t need to constantly prove that they are strong.